Jean Chouan

+Jean Cottereau ([ʒɑ̃ kɔtʁo]), better known by his nom de guerre Jean Chouan ([ʒɑ̃ ʃwɑ̃]; Saint-Berthevin, 30 October 1757 – Olivet, 18 July 1794), was a French royalist and counter-revolutionary during the Chouannerie.

-Of the four Cottereau brothers—Jean, Pierre, François, and René—Jean, the second-born, was the one called chouan ("the silent one") by their father.
+Jean was the second-born of four brothers (Pierre, Jean, François, and René).
+His nickname came from his father who fondly called him chouan ("the silent one").
 Others say his nickname came from an imitation of the call of the tawny owl (the chouette hulotte) he customarily used as a recognition signal.
 Less flatteringly, Jean's young comrades nicknamed him "the boy liar" (le Gars mentoux or le garçon menteur).

 The 1926 Luitz-Morat film Jean Chouan starred Maurice Lagrenée as Chouan.

 Reliability of sources

 Much of the biographical material on Jean Chouan is based on the work of Jacques Duchemin des Cépeaux, in a work written in 1825 at the request of the king, Charles X, who ruled France from 1824 until 1830.
-Cépeaux is unapologetically a royalist partisan, and he presents a number of claims that may be unfounded.
-The story of Jean Chouan is, therefore, almost certainly in large part legendary.
+Cépeaux was considered to be a royalist partisan, and the claims that he presents may be unfounded or influenced by his perceived bias.
+Therefore, the story of Jean Chouan likely could consist more of legends of the revolution than facts.
 The persistence of the legend can be explained by the fact it has been continuously nourished by a small faction of Catholics and royalist-legitimists who have remained active up to the present day.

-Chouan's role in history is, at best, questionable, and archives, even those belonging to aristocrats living in the region, indicate that he was completely unknown prior to the Bourbon restoration in 1814.
+Chouan's presence in history is mostly barren and archives, even those belonging to aristocrats living in the region, indicate that he was completely unknown prior to the Bourbon restoration in 1814.
 One thing is certain: the republicans, in their effort to quell the insurgency, contributed to the birth of the legend.
 The name, Jean Chouan, may, in fact, have been invented by republican authorities who were unable to name the true leaders of the insurrection against their own 1789 revolution, the revolution that had unseated the royal house of Bourbon in the first place.

-There is, in much of the Jean Chouan material, a slight whiff of Robin Hood and his merry men.
-Chouan is a romantic hero who, with a small band of devoted followers living in the forest, stage courageous raids against a hated regime.
-How much of this is romantic legend and how much is historically factual will probably always be open to debate, but, in either case, the shoddiness of the history of this "hero" embarrasses many historians.
+There is, in much of the Jean Chouan material, that is reminiscent of Robin Hood and his merry men.
+Chouan was a romantic hero who, with a small band of devoted followers living in the forest, stage courageous raids against a hated regime.
+How much of this is romantic legend and how much is historically factual will probably always be open to debate.
 The tales, true or not, have proved to be a rich source of literary inspiration.
 Most notably, Honoré de Balzac drew from this history in writing the last of his series of novels, La Comédie humaine—a work called "The Chouans".
 Nonetheless, it should be remembered that there is a history, indisputably true, associated with the figure of Jean Chouan; it is the history of a bloody and costly civil war in western France.